intaxwashere/intaxwashere.github.io/_posts/2023-08-21-blueprint-access.md

     int32 Z;
 }
 ```
-As you can see since I'm an evil person I hid them behind `private` so you wont be able access them.
+As you can see since I'm an evil person I hid them behind `private` so you won't be able access them.

 Let's construct this struct in `AEvilActor::BeginPlay`:
 ```c